 How long have the faculty been teaching?

-Seton Hill's Physician Assistant Program faculty members have a combined 78 years of teaching experience.
+Seton Hill's Physician Assistant Program faculty members have a combined more than 60 years of teaching experience.

 Does the Seton Hill Physician Assistant Program accept Advanced Placement course credits?

 No Advanced Placement course credits are accepted for any of the PA Program prerequisite courses.

 What is the University's policy for refunding tuition or fees?

 Information on refund policies can be found in the Student Accounts section of our site, or by contacting the Student Accounts Office.

 Students can earn either a Master of Science in Physician Assistant or a combined Bachelor of Science/ Master of Science in Physician Assistant at graduation.
 With the B.S./M.S. program, both degrees are awarded at completion of the entire curriculum.

 How many seats are available in the Seton Hill University Physician Assistant program?